 There has certainly been some bad press over the years about the dodgy practices of some overseas suppliers.
 Mount Zero believes in quality, provenance, ethical practice and most of all taste – so it probably doesn’t come as a surprise that we believe local is best.
 Here we’d like to set the record straight on a few tall stories, misconceptions and myths about EVOO.

 The myth – EVOO has a lower smoke point, therefore making it unsuitable for cooking.

-The truth – Yes, EVOO has a lower smoke point than many other traditional oils but what might surprise some is that it in fact has a higher smoke point than coconut oil.
-High quality EVOO (like ours) has a smoke point of around 190 degrees Celsius which makes it more than ok for general cooking, sautéing , shallow and deep frying.
+The truth – Yes, EVOO has a lower smoke point than many refined oils but what might surprise some, is that it in fact has a higher smoke point than coconut oil.
+High quality EVOO (like ours) has a smoke point of around 190 degrees Celsius which makes it more than okay for general cooking, sauteing , shallow and deep frying.